reboottime/Agentic-AI/ai-agents-python/module4/README.md

 # Module 4: Advanced Agent Tool Management

+## Recap

+`@register_tool` decorator provides a solution that brings benefits below:

+- single source of truth bout the tool function
+  - Before: The function declaration and the action registration description for a tool function could become inconsistent.
+  - After: Using `@register_tool` ensures both the description and registration are always in sync from a single source.
+- Improved codebase maintainability and organization

 ## Progress

 - [x] 01.
 Keeping Agent Tools Up to Date with Python Decorators